 ICO students who wish exemption from a required course by virtue of having taken and passed (with a grade of B or higher) a similar course prior to entering ICO must submit a written petition to the Dean of Student Affairs.
-The petition must include an official transcript from the institution indicating credits earned, a complete course description, a copy of the institution's course listing catalog and a course syllabus.
+The petition must include an official transcript from the institution indicating credits earned, a complete course description, a copy of the institution's course listing catalog, and a course syllabus.
 The petition, indicating all courses for which Advanced Standing are requested, and all supporting documents must be received by the Dean of Student Affairs at least one month prior to the start of the First-Year classes.

-The petition is considered and acted upon by the Vice President and Dean for Academic Affairs, in consultation with the Associate Dean for Education, Assistant Dean for Didactic Education and the course instructor.
+The petition is considered and acted upon by the Vice President / Dean for Academic Affairs, in consultation with the Assistant Dean for Didactic Education and the course instructor.
 If the student meets the qualifications to test for exemption, they will write a qualifying proficiency exam before the end of the first (1st) week of the quarter.
 Students challenging a course are required to attend the course pending outcome of the qualifying exam.
+Students must be in Good Academic Standing at the time of the qualifying proficiency exam.